 This paper describes a new mathematical model for the estimation of the grade of a climbing route.
 The calculation is based on the association of several route and boulder sections separated by rests.
-Contrary to other similar methods, this model introduces a probabilistic approach describing the uncertainty that one can have about the grade and the different feelings that climbers can have on a route grade.
-Several aspects of the model are commented and studied.
+Contrary to other similar methods, this model introduces a probabilistic approach describing the uncertainty that one can have about the grade and the different feelings that climbers can have about a route grade.
+Mathematically, the problem takes the form of a data fitting with non-linear functions that depend on a few parameters, where the inputs and output of the model are probability distributions.
+Fitted parameters are optimized over a dataset containing information on well-established climbing routes.
+Several aspects of the model are commented on and studied.
 A short comparative study of some of the hardest routes in the world is also presented.